Screen Time

 Migration Export

 Section titled “Migration Export”GET /export on the bridge (port 1984) dumps the full Firewalla configuration: all hosts, active policies, custom DNS records, and service domain mappings.
-Combined with the firewalla-export.sh and firewalla-import.sh scripts, the entire enforcement state can be backed up and restored on a new Firewalla box (hello, Gold Pro) without reconfiguring anything by hand.
+Combined with firewalla-export.sh / firewalla-import.sh, the entire enforcement state backs up and restores on a new box without reconfiguring anything by hand — which is exactly how the Purple-to-Gold-Pro move went.

 Interfaces